GongVictorFeng/springframwork_intro/README.md

       the lifecycle of beans and dependencies.
       * Types: ApplicationContext (complex), BeanFactory(simpler features)
     * Autowiring: Process of wiring in dependencies for a Spring Bean
+    * @Primary: is used when there are multiple matching components

 ### Q3: Does the Spring Framework really add value?
   * Real World application are much more complex: